msftsettiy/azure-docs-fork/articles/managed-ccf/quickstart-typescript.md

 ---
-title: Quickstart – Azure SDKs for JavaScript and TypeScript for Microsoft Azure Managed Confidential Consortium Framework
+title: Quickstart – Azure SDK for JavaScript and TypeScript for Microsoft Azure Managed Confidential Consortium Framework
-description: Learn to use the Azure JavaScript client library for Microsoft Azure Managed Confidential Consortium Framework
+description: Learn to use the Azure SDK for JavaScript and TypeScript library for Microsoft Azure Managed Confidential Consortium Framework
 author: msmbaldwin, msftsettiy
 ms.author: mbaldwin, settiy
 ms.date: 09/11/2023